WebOfTrustInfo/rwot8-barcelona/topics-and-advance-readings/Socia_ Key_Recovery_design_implentation.md

 14. After Amy collects 3 friends’ partial seeds, she can proceed to combine seeds.
 15. After seeds combined, the wallet is restored.

+#### Questions to answer

+By using our design, below are answers to questions at beginning.

+1. How can user connect with their friends?
+    - User first share app link to their friend with communication app and their token are exchanged with app link.
+2. How can user verify their friends as trusted?
+    - Friend needs to get verification code from user.
+Verification code will be passed from communication channel that user is connecting with their friends, e.g., phone, whatsapp, email.
+After the verification process, the FCM channel between user and friend are consider as trusted.
+3. How can we make sure the user data is secure and not compromise by the weakness of Android?
+    - User's blockchain data are saved in Trust Zone and the data (e.g., partial seeds spilt by SSS) are encrypted with friend's public key, so even the user cannot view the data within Android world.
+4. How can we solve the data at friend's side might missing, e.g., phone stolen, app uninstalled... etc?
+    - Zion app at friend's side will rountinely report backup status to user's device.